-So, if you’d like to return to enjoy the festival some more but you don’t want to spend another full day at Epcot, simply return after 2pm once you’ve spent some time at another park.
-World Showcase is best enjoyed in the evening anyway when the temperatures are cooler, and the pavilions are lit up to highlight the various architecture.
+So, if you’d like to enjoy the festival some more but you don’t want to spend another full day at Epcot, simply return after 2 PM once you’ve spent some time at another park.
+World Showcase is best enjoyed in the evening anyway when the temperatures are cooler, and the pavilions are lit up to highlight the various architecture styles.

-- Avoid the weekends.
+#2 Avoid the weekends.

-- Take some time between all the eating to see the beautiful gardens or try one of the activities.
+#3 Take some time between all the eating to see the beautiful gardens or try one of the activities.

-Check out an interactive exhibit like the butterfly house, or, if you’re with your family, give Spike’s Pollen-Nation Exploration or the Egg-stravaganza Scavenger Hunt a go.
+Check out an interactive exhibit like the butterfly house, or, if you’re with your family, give Spike’s Pollen-Nation Exploration a go.
+Or, eat, drink and enjoy the Disney garden party at the same time by bringing your selections to one of the Garden Rocks concerts.
 You’ll get to experience the festival in a different way and have a lot of fun doing it.

-- Figure out your food-and-drink plan of attack (and set your budget) ahead of time.
+#4 Figure out your food-and-drink plan of attack (and set your budget) ahead of time.

-A boozy Dole Whip here, some corn on the cob there – it may not seem like very much in the moment, but those affordable plates can sure add up.
-Add in some cute, festival-exclusive merchandise and a plant or two and your wallet will end up a whole lot lighter than when you came in.
+A boozy DOLE Whip here, some corn on the cob there – it may not seem like much in the moment, but those affordable snacks and sips can sure add up.
+Toss in some cute, festival-exclusive merchandise and a succulent or two and your wallet is sure to end up a whole lot lighter than when you came in.

-Like Epcot’s other seasonal festivals, a highlight of the Flower & Garden Festival is all the incredible food and drink.
+Like Epcot’s other seasonal festivals, a highlight of the Disney World Flower and Garden Festival is all the incredible food and drink.
 This wasn’t always the case, as the focus used to be more on the actual flowers and gardening, but you certainly aren’t going to catch us complaining.
 More delicious food is never a bad thing.

-Epcot Flower and Garden 2021 Food Menus
+Disney Flower and Garden 2022 Menus